Creating a file listener

 In the Source properties section, configure the source properties:

-In the Source location field, specify the directory for the file listener to look for input files.
+In the Source location field, enter the file specification for the file listener to look for input files.

 To specify whether the file listener processes a file regardless of whether uppercase and lowercase letters appear in the file name, select Disable case sensitivity.